Skip to main content

 This doc covers the Drive API.
 If you're using the Drive (classic) API, see the reference guide for Drive (classic) errors.

 Drive API uses standard HTTP response codes to indicate the success or failure of an API request.
+It is required to have a clear feedback loop and workflow when DoorDash rejects an API call.

 The following code ranges apply to all endpoints: